 Step Six: Add Pea Gravel

-This part of the project was satisfying, surprisingly fast, and incredibly back-breaking and exhausting (I literally popped a rib out of place while working).
-I did it all by myself in about 2.5 hours – I just loaded the wheelbarrow up, brought it to the backyard, dumped it onto the patio, and used a combination of a large broom and my rake to spread it around until it was level.
+This part of the project was satisfying, surprisingly fast, and incredibly back-breaking and exhausting.
+I did it all by myself in about 2.5 hours.
+I just loaded the wheelbarrow up, brought it to the backyard, dumped it onto the patio, and used a combination of a large broom and my rake to spread it around until it was level.

 You’ll find that the pea gravel doesn’t always stay where it’s supposed to (you’re shocked, aren’t you?!), so just accept the fact that you’ll have to sweep the patio regularly if you want it to stay looking nice and neat.
-It only takes a few minutes, so it doesn’t bother us at all but if you think that constantly having rocks creep up onto your pavers will make you twitchy, this might not be the project for you.
+It only takes a few minutes, so it doesn’t bother us at all but if you think that constantly having rocks creep up onto your pavers will make you twitchy, you can add a binder to help hold things in place!

 After your pea gravel is in place, you’re DONE!